Isobel Miller Kuhn: Conversion and religious calling

+Education and preparation for missionary work

-In May, 1922, Isobel Kuhn graduated with honors in English Language and Literature, a major, from the University of British Columbia.
-Her intention was to become a dean of women and teach at a university.
+In May 1922, Isobel Kuhn graduated in English Language and Literature with honours from the University of British Columbia.
+Her intention was to become a university dean and teach as a professor.
 She taught third grade at the Cecil Rhodes School in Vancouver for more than a year, living in a boarding house because her family had moved to Victoria.

-In 1924, while attending her second consecutive Christian summer missions conference at The Firs [original] in Bellingham, Washington, Kuhn met James O. Fraser, the conference speaker and the man who would become one of her greatest spiritual mentors and friends.
+In 1924, while attending her second Christian summer missions conference at the Lake Whatcom Bible & Missionary Conference (now The Firs in Bellingham, Washington), Kuhn met James O. Fraser, the conference speaker and a man who would become one of her most significant spiritual mentors and friends.
 The following September, Kuhn began studying at Moody Bible Institute in Chicago, Illinois.
-A staunch Canadian, the missionary-to-be never would have chosen this school on her own initiative; however, a Christian acquaintance who gave Kuhn the train fare and startup money for the first year requested that she go there.
-She had actually begun preparing to become a missionary by attending night classes at Vancouver Bible School.
+A staunch Canadian, she did not seek out an American school on her own initiative, but a Christian acquaintance gave Kuhn the train fare and startup money for the first year and requested that she attend the Institute.
+Before this point, she had begun preparing to become a missionary through night classes at the Vancouver Bible School.

+However, she met resistance from her family when she expressed her wishes to them.
+Kuhn recorded that, at one time, her mother had told her that "the only way this young Christian would become a missionary was over her mother's dead body."
+This caused Kuhn much anxiety, because, as a Christian, she wanted to honour her mother and father.
+As she wrote, she was "too young in the Lord to understand that obeying God comes before obeying parents."
+Ultimately, her mother allowed her to go to Moody.
+Kuhn's mother died during an operation while Kuhn was in her first semester at Moody, but stated beforehand to a friend that she believed her daughter had "chosen the better way."

-At Moody, her energies were then focused on the Tibeto-Burman Lisu people, on the China-Burma [Myanmar] border, after meeting and hearing Mr. Frasier speak at The Firs and being convinced that was what God wanted her to do.
+At Moody, she became focused on the Tibeto-Burman Lisu people on the China-Burma border after hearing Mr. Frasier speak at the Lake Whatcom Bible & Missionary Conference, and being convinced that was what God wanted her to do.
 Although she missed a semester of school because of illness, she graduated from Moody as valedictorian in December, 1926.
 At the school she had participated in open-air preaching, playing piano at a boy's reformatory, and working in neighborhood visitation ministries.
-For the most part, she also worked through school to pay her way, though she also received unexpected financial support when it was needed.
+She also worked through school to pay her tuition and expenses, though she also received unexpected financial support when it was needed.
 At Moody she also met her future husband, John Becker Kuhn, whom she once called "another dreamer".
-He had started school a year earlier than his bride-to-be, and went to China alone, as was the mission's counsel at the time concerning unmarrieds when only one of them had been accepted by the mission.
+He had started school a year earlier than Kuhn and went to China alone upon graduation, as was the mission's counsel at the time; unmarried partners could be separated when only one of them had been accepted by the mission.

-Kuhn's mother had at one time told her that "the only way this young Christian would become a missionary was over her mother's dead body."
-This caused Kuhn much anxiety, because as a Christian she wanted to honor her mother and father.
-As this missionary-to-be wrote, she was "too young in the Lord to understand that obeying God comes before obeying parents."
-Ultimately, her mother allowed her to go to Moody.
-Kuhn's mother died during an operation (while Kuhn was in her first semester at Moody), acknowledging to a woman friend that her daughter had "chosen the better way."